flaminerva/Wilson-Cowan-Model/README.md

 ## What in the future
 We are writing a C# version for visualization and interaction, and a Julia version for fun (purely because of aesthetic preferences).

-And please note that I haven't submitted the algo (the test is the old version), I will refactory it in julia.
+And please note that we haven't submitted the algo (the test is the old version), we will refactory it in julia.
+(But for the underlying theory you can check in the documents)